CSPInstructions/HR-1819-Workshop-Development-5/readme.md

 ### Final Solution

 A folder with final solution will be uploaded to the repository.
 Comments will be provided in the code to explain it's function.
-Important methods and functions will be commented using <summary>.
+Important methods and functions will be fully commented.
 The files that are important to look at are:
 * Startup.cs
 * Models / Models.cs
 * ExtensionsMethods / Pagination.cs